alzateja/tic-tac-toe-client/README.md

 * I had a general plan of what order I would work on things and how I would commit them.
 Once I finished a branch, I would commit a branch, merge the branch back into master and then recommited changes.
 * I worked on HTML/CSS , game logic, authorization , game logic rebuild, and game API in that order.
 In retrospect, I should have worked on the AJAX functions first, then game logic, followed by design.
 * I built a "dumb" AI using a random number genrator but halfway through I decided to rebuild my entire system to create a more challenging opponent.
 It was a large time commitment that derailed my project.
-* At the end, I tries to incorporate bootstrap elements in my front end.
+* At the end, I tried to incorporate bootstrap elements in my front end.
 I believe this helped with its performance on smaller screens.

 ## Challenges
 * One of major challenges involved figuring out the data structure of the API and how to use the data.